-A.1.7.
-Material lines of business and geographic areas
+A.1.7 Material lines of business and geographic areas

-The products currently sold, written in the Open Fund, are:
+The products currently sold by the Company, and written in the Open Fund, are:

-- > Term Assurance.
+- Term Assurance.

-- > Specified Serious Illness.
+- Specified Serious Illness.

-- > Income Protection.
+- Income Protection.

-- > Mortgage Protection.
+- Mortgage Protection.

-- > Whole of Life cover.
+- Whole of Life cover.

-- > Multi-Claim Protection Cover ("MCPC").
+- Multi-Claim Protection Cover ("MCPC").